The Jackie Speier Foundation

 The Jackie Speier Foundation for Women and Children will address poverty, lack of housing and childcare, and domestic violence, with direct grants and through an innovation incubator to support ingenious solutions to the feminization of poverty.

-Named one of the 50 most fearless women in the world by Newsweek, Jackie Speier will focus her leadership and dynamism on helping the women and children of San Mateo County thrive.
+Jackie Speier finished her work in Congress December 2022 and is now back home to focus her leadership and dynamism on helping the women and children of San Mateo County thrive.